Join the fight against 'zombie batteries' to prevent fires

 You should always recycle dead batteries separately from other waste material.

 Batteries come in many different forms, but you can recycle all battery types for free at convenient locations across Cambridgeshire:

 - Supermarkets and DIY stores (shops that sell batteries should also accept old batteries)

-- Cambridge City Council and South Cambridgeshire District Council accept batteries if put in clear plastic bags tied to the recycling wheelie bin lid - please visit the Cambridge City Council website or the South Cambridgeshire District Council website for further details
+- Cambridge City Council and South Cambridgeshire District Council accept batteries if put in clear plastic bags left on top of the wheelie bin lids - please visit the Cambridge City Council website or the South Cambridgeshire District Council website for further details.

 View further information on options for recycling batteries on the Take Charge website.